top of page

 Achievements

 Along with improved mobility in a notoriously congested city, the Central Artery/Tunnel Project reconnected neighborhoods severed by the old elevated highway and improved the quality of life in the city.
 Boston's carbon monoxide levels dropped 12 percent citywide.
 The Big Dig was an engineering feat like no other.
 It made significant advances in roadway construction and urban planning.
-It created more than 300 acres of new parks and open space, including the 27 acres of The Rose Kennedy Greenway, more than 100 acres on Spectacle Island where dirt from the project capped the abandoned dump, and 40 acres along the Charles River.
+It created more than 300 acres of new parks and open space, including the 27 acres of The Rose Kennedy Greenway, more than 100 acres on Spectacle Island, where dirt from the project capped the abandoned dump, and 40 acres along the Charles River.

 Big Dig Construction